Dans-labs/dariah/docs/Client/Templates.md

 ??? abstract "Problem"
-    Looking up a field value might seem a very innocent operation: you retrieve the appropriate document from the database, look up the field in question, and read out the value that you find there.
+    Looking up a field value might seem a very innocent operation: you retrieve the appropriate record from the database, look up the field in question, and read out the value that you find there.
 Alas, there are several complicating factors:

     1.  **That value might be a MongoDB object identifier pointing to a related record.**